Lxlp38/MythicScribe/README.md

 # Known Issues

 * When `editor.acceptSuggestionOnEnter` is not `off` and `MythicScribe.enableFileSpecificSuggestions` is enabled, all the completions on newline *will* stop users from comfortably add spacing in their metaskills and the likes.
 For this reason, it is recommended to keep this configuration set to `off`
+* When using the formatter, yaml comments put in awkward places may be misplaced.

 # Dev Builds